Girls Girls Girls

 About this listen

-But when the financial strains of West Coast living push the girls to start stripping at The Chez Paree—yet another secret Hannah must keep from her family—Hannah feels trapped.
+When the financial strains of West Coast living push the girls to start stripping at The Chez Paree—yet another secret Hannah must keep from her family—Hannah feels trapped.
 Sam wants her at the club, but Hannah hates stripping nearly as much as she hates disappointing Sam.
-Then Hannah meets Chris, an older butch lesbian, who is immediately taken with Hannah.
-And Hannah too is intrigued by Chris—her attention, her messiness, her pain—and the chance to escape the leering men at The Chez Paree.
-Desperate to stay in San Francisco, but away from the club, Hannah proposes an escort arrangement with Chris.
+Then Hannah meets Chris, an older butch lesbian, who is immediately taken with her.
+Desperate to stay in San Francisco and away from the leering men at the club, Hannah proposes an escort arrangement.

-As Hannah falls deeper into Chris’ world and Sam starts to meet new queer friends, a rift forms between them.
+But as Hannah falls deeper into Chris’ world and Sam starts to meet new queer friends, a rift forms between them.
 Without Sam, who is Hannah?
-And what becomes of San Francisco to Hannah alone—a space rich with queer possibility, or an intimidating, unfamiliar place, just as lonely as the one she’d left behind?
-An achingly tender and resonant story of survival, first love, and growing up queer in the ’90s, Girls Girls Girls is a piercing exploration of the choices we make in the thrilling and often confounding search for ourselves and home.
+And what does San Francisco mean to Hannah alone—a space rich with queer possibility or an intimidating, unfamiliar place just as lonely as the one she’d left behind?
+An achingly tender and resonant story of survival, first love, and growing up queer in the '90s, Girls Girls Girls is a piercing exploration of the choices we make in the thrilling and often confounding search for ourselves and home.

 ©2025 Shoshana von Blanckensee (P)2025 Penguin AudioCritic reviews